nspcc-dev/neofs-spec/06-blockchain/03-audit.md

 func Get(id []byte) []byte
 ```

-Get method returns stable marshaled DataAuditResult structure\.
+Get method returns a stable marshaled DataAuditResult structure\.

-ID of the DataAuditResult can be obtained from listing methods\.
+The ID of the DataAuditResult can be obtained from listing methods\.

 ##### List